-Over the next few days, Brìghde was able to establish somewhat of a custom: Arise just after lauds, go to her morning prayer and confession, ride Troy harum-scarum through all of Kyneward with or without Grimme and Helen, arrive in time for breakfast, get about her inventory, have supper, then exercise a mare.
+Over the next few days, Brìghde was able to establish somewhat of a custom: Arise just after lauds, go to her morning prayer and confession, ride Troy harum-scarum through all of Kyneward without Grimme and Helen, arrive in time for breakfast, get about her inventory, have supper, then exercise a mare.
 She and Enyo got along famously, as she did with all the other mares but Helen.
 Helen would still not allow Brìghde alone in her stall with her, but would take the treats she was offered and suffer being petted and told what a good lassie she was.

 Brìghde explained to Sir John and William about the circumstance between the mistresses and the merchants.
 She explained the arrangements she had made for a fresh calculation.
 She explained that she was now going to take an inventory of the mistress’s chambers.
 And that once everything was reconciled on the Kyneward books, she would meet with the merchants and reconcile with them.